 For a brand content campaign to work, you must have a game plan that focuses on engagement, sales, and other desirable outcomes.
 These brand content strategy principles will help your campaign succeed.

-Collaborate.
-Branded content can provide you with a wealth of opportunities to work with other creatives.
+- Collaborate: Branded content can provide you with a wealth of opportunities to work with other creatives.
 You can even incorporate user-generated content in your marketing strategy, emphasizing the relationship between brand and consumer.
+Get Hyped Media growth director Dan Coughlin recommends putting together UGC and influencer partnerships for brand campaigns—specifically, video UGC.
+“Partner with creators that make the best video content,” he advises.
+“Video is king for attention in 2022.
+The best content is educational, impactful, or entertaining.
+It captures your attention quickly and keeps it.”

 MIND AND I/Shutterstock